 - Healthshare plans can sometimes work alongside a Health Savings Account (HSA).
 By pairing your healthshare plan with an HSA-qualified Minimum Essential Coverage (MEC) plan, it’s possible to sign up for an HSA.
 These tax-advantaged accounts let you save even more money for healthcare, and are particularly rewarding for individuals who don’t use their plan much.

 - There are often no provider networks to worry about.
 Many health sharing plans will share the cost of services rendered at any hospital or care facility across the country.
+Examples of popular health sharing programs that are based on Christian principles include OneShare Health, and Covenant HealthShare.

 Compare Pricing on the Best Healthshare Plans Available